-All guizzes, midterms and the final are open book, but they will be timed so pay close attention to the time when you are taking the exams.

-On-Line details: I will be using Canvas for distribution of the unit packets, the guizzes and the exams.
+All quizzes, midterms and the final are open book, but they will be timed so pay close attention to the time when you are taking the exams.
+On-Line details: I will be using Canvas for distribution of the unit packets, the quizzes and the exams.
 These unit packets include unit outlines, handouts, and homework.
-Additionally, all guizzes, and exams will be taken on Canvas.
+Additionally, all quizzes, and exams will be taken on Canvas.

 Class sessions will be held using Zoom.
 Notably, you do not have to have this program installed, but you do have to have internet access.
-The Zoom class link will be sent out between 5:30-5:45 pm, and you want to log on around 6:15 pm (or sooner if you have questions during my office hours).
+I will be using this permanent Zoom class link: